-Dr. Williams serves the Institute for Healthcare Improvement and their customers as a senior improvement advisor.
+Dr. Williams serves the Institute for Healthcare Improvement (IHI) and its customers as a senior improvement advisor.
+His work includes facilitating organizational transformation, developing systemwide improvement capability, and leading Breakthrough Series Improvement Collaboratives.
 Previously a member of the IHI leadership team, he led IHI’s Improvement Science and Methods and Leadership work and served as a quality expert.
-His work includes facilitating organizational transformation, developing system wide improvement capability, and leading Breakthrough Series Improvement Collaboratives.

 Dr. Williams is a popular and engaging speaker and facilitator at conferences and events worldwide.
-He is known for connecting with audiences and making rigorous improvement practical and accessible.
+As a keynote or featured trainer, he connects with audiences and is known for making rigorous improvement practical and accessible.

 Dr. Williams earned a B.S. in EMS Management and an M.S. in Emergency Health Services Management.
 He also earned a Ph.D. in Organizational Systems where his research focused on the obstacles to patient-centric EMS system design.